zanellia/prometeo/README.md

-This is promethoe, a prototyping and modelling tool for high-performance embedded optimization.
+This is prometheo, a prototyping and modeling tool for high-performance embedded optimization.